Neofonie/cinderella/README.md

 ## Way of working

 Every Request will be tracked by the servlet-filter CinderellaFilter.
 This checked, which rules matched the current request.
-For every matched request, a Counter will be increased.
+For every matched rule, a Counter will be increased.
 If a counter reached its limit within a certain time, the IP or SessionId will be blacklisted for a configurable period of time.

 If the IP or SessionId is blacklisted, it will redirect the request to a error-site.